srawlani22/Augummened-Reality-Shooter-Game/README.md

 down the lane.

 In this game, The assests that I used were abstracted from a free 3dmodel website and I couldn't find that website now since I made this game almost two years ago and apologies for posting it late on git.
+The game can also be implemented on an Android/IOS device.
+I will strongly recommened using Android for beginners in order to understand the concepts.

 Check out this video below to see how the game looks: